s0/leaf-browser/README.md

 * Ability to rename tabs.
 * Ability to "pin" tabs to prevent accidentally navigating away / closing.
-* Not all tabs need to be loaded at once (they are loaded when you want them to be, and marked with a tick).
+* Not all tabs need to be loaded at once (they are loaded when you want them to be, and marked with a tick.
+You can also unload tabs to free up memory without fully closing them).
 * Ability to clour-code tabs.

 ## Immidiate TODOs